Crimson Cup Named #1 Small Franchise/Chain Coffee Roaster at the World’s Largest Roasting CompetitionJanuary 27, 2023 (Published: September 19, 2019)

 - A silver medal in the Franchise/Chain-Filter category for Ethiopian Kossa Kebena.

 - Bronze medals in the Franchise/Chain-Filter and Filter categories for Natural Gesha Oxapampa Peru.

 We sourced Ethiopian Kossa Kebena and Natural Gesha Oxapampa, Peru through our Friend2Farmer direct trade program.
 Brandon and other members of our coffee buying team travel more than 86,000 miles each year to source coffee directly from farmers.
 The roaster pays an above-market price, consults with farmers on ways improve coffee quality and invests in community improvements.

-Wayfarer Blend, Ethiopian Kossa Kebena and Natural Gesha Oxapampa, Peru coffees are available online and at Crimson Cup Coffee Houses in Columbus and Tallmadge, Ohio.
+Wayfarer Blend, Ethiopian Kossa Kebena and Natural Gesha Oxapampa, Peru coffees are available to purchase online and at Crimson Cup Coffee Houses in Columbus, Tallmadge, and West Chester.